mastodon/documentation/content/en/spec/bearcaps.md

 ## How are bearcaps used in Mastodon? {#usage}

 As of v3.3.0, Mastodon supports dereferencing bearcaps in a received Activity.
-Bearcap are not used for sending any Activity yet.
+Bearcaps are not used for sending any Activity yet.